Structured Cabling: Definition, Components & Advantages

 Structured cabling offers a standardized approach to designing and installing communication systems.
 While traditional point-to-point cabling often results in a tangled web of wires, structured cabling systems are a comprehensive framework that simplifies cable management.

-6 Components of Structured Cabling Systems
+The 6 Components Of Structured Cabling

 Structured cabling infrastructure is made up of six key components that work together to create an interconnected communication infrastructure.